SigmaHQ/sigma-specification/README.md

 </a>
 </p>

-Welcome to the Sigma specification repository.
+Welcome to the official Sigma Specification repository.

 ## A Quick Rundown